 When a child becomes sick when attending Preschool

-The parent/caregiver will be contacted by the Head Teacher or someone delegated by them as soon as possible if a child shows signs or symptoms of ill health.
+The parent/caregiver will be contacted by the Senior Teacher or someone delegated by them as soon as possible if a child shows signs or symptoms of ill health.
 This may include fever (of 38° or more), diarrhoea, vomiting, lethargy, spots/rash or any appearance of ill health concerning staff.

 When should a child stay away from Preschool?